 Lauded for his “sensitive and stylish” (The New York Times) and “superb” (Opera News) playing, collaborative pianist Craig Terry enjoys an international career regularly performing with some of the world’s leading singers and instrumentalists.
 He currently serves as Music Director of The Patrick G. and Shirley W. Ryan Opera Center at Lyric Opera of Chicago, after having spent 11 seasons at Lyric as Assistant Conductor.
 Mr. Terry’s discography includes three recently released recordings: Diva on Detour with Patricia Racette, As Long As There Are Songs with Stephanie Blythe, and Chanson d’Avril with Nicole Cabell.
 He was also featured in a Live from Lincoln Center national broadcast on PBS with Stephanie Blythe in 2013.
 Info: Craig Terry, piano

-In a first, NATS combines the winners of the 2016 AND 2018 NATSAA and NMTC Competitions in a concert highighting their collective talents.
+NATS combines the winners of the 2016 NATS Artist Awards and National Music Theater Competition in a concert highlighting their collective talents.

 Hailed for her “diamantine high notes, witty characterization, and giddily delirious coloratura” (Boston Globe), Welsh-American soprano Rachel Schutz is increasingly in demand throughout the US, Asia and Europe for her sensitive and evocative performances and wide range of repertoire.
 She enjoys a multi-faceted career which includes opera, concert, and recital performances, and her upcoming engagements include Gretel (Hänsel und Gretel) with Stockton Opera and a performance of Schönberg's Second String Quartet with the Euclid Quartet.
 Info: http://www.rachelschutz.com

 Missy Wise (2016 NMTC winner)